ibm-cloud-docs/satellite/connector-multiple-windows-agent.md

 - In versions earlier than `1.2.0` of the Windows agent, you weren't allowed to specify a config file for the installation or uninstallation scripts.
 Instead, the scripts automatically took the file `config.json` from the same directory and used it to install or uninstall a single Windows agent.

 - A single Windows agents requires at least 4 vCPU and 4 GB is recommended.
-While this setup could handle multiple agent there is a significant drop in performance after the 4th agent.
+While this setup could handle multiple agents there is a significant drop in performance after the 4th agent.
 Therefore, at least 8 vCPU and 8 GB is recommended for running multiple agents.

 - Running multiple agents belonging to the same Connector doesn't offer any benefit.
 The best practice is to have 1 agent per Connector.